Spain holidays spain home insurance

 Markets:

 You have indoor markets, called mercados, permanent street markets and traveling open-air street markets that move from area to area.
-Often prices can be 20% lower than in shops and remember to take along your bargaining skills when shopping in Spain.
+Often prices can be 20% lower than in shops and remember to take along your bargaining skills!

 Markets usually operate from 0900 until 1400 and sell a variety of goods such as: food, flowers, clothes, shoes, crockery, cookware, linen, ceramics, cassettes/CDs, arts and crafts, household wares, carpets, jewelry, etc. Watch out for well name brands though, as they are usually fakes.